Renari/pokecube-level-restriction/README.md

 ## Setting up.

+### Setup with Eclipse

+1. Install the latest version of Eclipse (4.22.0 or later), and select the built in java 17 version while installing it.
+2. Open eclipse, create a new workspace (or use an existing one).
+3. In eclipse, use file -> import -> Gradle -> Existing Gradle Project -> Next (Next again if it shows a welcome screen)
+4. Select the folder containing this file for Project Root Directory, then click finish
+5. Wait for things to run/import.
+6. In the gradle tasks tab, under forgegradle runs, run genEclipseRuns, wait for this to finish (you can watch it un Gradle Executions tab or Console)
+7. Select Run -> Debug Configurations -> Java Application -> runClient -> Debug
+8. It should now be running minecraft with pokecube installed

+To build the addon, select build->build in gradle tasks.
+If you update forge or the pokecube dependency, select ide->eclipse in gradle tasks.

+### Other setup

 See the Readme.txt for the official Forge instructions on setting up a development environment.
 The build.gradle included here is configured to also include adding pokecube-aio to the dependencies for the setup.

 ## Updating the pokecube dependancy version.